Armier Bay

-At Armier Bay, one can find numerous boat houses, that are used by the Maltese as summer residences.
+At Armier Bay, one can find numerous boat houses, that are used as summer residences.
 The residents themselves claim that they take very good care of the environment, but there has been some contention on this issue.
 For instance, the local council has notified the owners of caravans to remove them as they are occupying public land.
 The Maltese Government has had a patchy history of enforcing its regulations against private encroachment on public land.
 A feast is also celebrated in summer in the area known as Ramlet il-Qortin.
 There are also kiosks, but the surrounding of the bay is silent, without the noise of traffic, because it is situated in the green area of Mellieħa known as L-Aħrax.